extenda/actions/iam-test-token/README.md

 ### Examples

-This will use the default testrunner account
+This will use the defaults values as inputs.

+Requirements:
+  * iam-test-token-email secret must exist in clan secretmanager
+  * iam-test-token-password secret must exist in clan secretmanager
+  * This user should exist in testrunner tenant
 ```yaml
 jobs:
   acceptance: